ross-weir/chain-name-service/README.md

 ## TODO

-- `NewRegistrar` admin check needs to be validated, if anyone can use a box belonging to anyone as a data input it wont work
 - Fees for contract developer & ui developer when minting a Resolver
 - Stable pricing using oracle USD price feed
 - Scalability - only one name can be minted per tx (per block i think?)